minosg/picrypt/README.md

 3. The sha1 can be found by issuing```sha1sum /etc/fstab```
 4. PI_VER is the version of raspbeery pi, currently only 2 ad 3 are supported.
-5. Setting STRHT_USR_SALT is optional but important because it will uniquely maps your strings to an integer space.
+5. Setting STRHT_USR_SALT is optional but important because it will uniquely map your strings to an integer symbol space.
 6. Defining LONG_HASH will produce 16 Byte passwords
 7. Fake serial is used to fix the result of serial detection method, to facilitate development on PC.